A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Discussion

-Thus, by relaxing the assumption that $A_0 = 0$, we have devised a generalized variant of ACGM that effectively encompasses FGM~\cite{refaao}, with its recently introduced variant~\cite{refaar}, as well as the original FISTA~\cite{refaac}, including its adaptive step-size variants~\cite{refaai,refaau}, the monotone version MFISTA~\cite{refaab}, and the strongly convex extension FISTA-CP~\cite{refaag}.
-A summary of how the above first-order methods relate to generalized ACGM is given in Table~\ref{labelaei}.
+Thus, by relaxing the assumption that $A_0 = 0$, we have devised a generalized variant of ACGM that effectively encompasses FGM~\cite{refaae}, with its recently introduced variant~\cite{refaaw}, as well as the original FISTA~\cite{refaal}, including its adaptive step-size variants~\cite{refaay,refaax}, the monotone version MFISTA~\cite{refaba}, and the strongly convex extensions FISTA-CP~\cite{refaah} and scAPG~\cite{refaap}.
+A summary of how the above first-order methods relate to generalized ACGM is given in Table~\ref{labelafv}.

-Due to its adaptivity, generalized ACGM is not limited to the composite problem framework in Subsection~\ref{labelaah}.
+Due to its adaptivity, generalized ACGM is not limited to the composite problem framework in Subsection~\ref{labelaai}.
 It is also guaranteed to converge on problems where the gradient of $f$ is \emph{not globally} Lipschitz continuous.
 Constituent function $f$ needs to have Lipschitz gradient only in the area explored by the algorithm.

 In terms of usability, generalized ACGM does not require a priori knowledge of Lipschitz constant $L_f$, or a lower estimate of it, beforehand.
 Thus, the proposed method can be utilized \emph{without any quantitative knowledge of the problem}.
-Lack of information does not hinder generalized ACGM more than any other primal first-order method while additional information, such as values of strong convexity parameters $\mu_f$ and $\mu_{\Psi}$ or even an accurate estimate $L_0$ of the curvature around $\vec{x}_0$, leads to a performance increase at least on par with state-of-the-art of its class.
+Lack of information does not hinder generalized ACGM more than any other primal first-order method while additional information, such as the values of strong convexity parameters $\mu_f$ and $\mu_{\Psi}$ or even an accurate estimate $L_0$ of the curvature around $\bm{x}_0$, leads to a state-of-the-art performance increase unsurpassed for its class.